 How it works

-New Talent strand filmmakers are given specialised training, followed by the opportunity to pitch and discuss their projects with financiers, investment funds, sales companies, distributors, post houses, online platforms and public agencies at PFM.
+New Talent strand filmmakers are given specialised coaching, followed by the opportunity to pitch and discuss their projects with financiers, investment funds, sales companies, distributors, post houses, online platforms and public agencies at PFM.

 On the Market day, the filmmaking teams present their projects to the financiers in a day-long intensive series of meetings.
 Teams can expect to have 7-10 meetings during the day.